aws-solutions-library-samples/guidance-for-sustainability-sourcing-assistant-for-sap-on-aws/README.md

-## Code Deploymet to build bedrock, lambda and Knowlede Base
+## Code Deployment to build bedrock, lambda and Knowledge Base
 By default, [AWS CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) uses a temporary session that it generates from your user credentials for stack operations.
 If you specify a service role, CloudFormation will instead use that role's credentials.

 To deploy this solution, your IAM user/role or service role must have permissions to deploy the resources specified in the CloudFormation template.
 For more details on [AWS Identity and Access Management](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) (IAM) with CloudFormation, please refer to the [AWS CloudFormation User Guide](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-iam-template.html).